Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** A person who speaks more than one language.
 **Sentence:** She is multilingual and speaks French, Spanish, and Italian.
 **Conversation:**
-A – How many languages can you speak?
+A – How many languages can you speak
 B – I am multilingual and can speak four languages.

 ### Word: Navigate